spiral/docs/docs/en/http/annotated-routes.md

 }
 ```

-Following route attributes are available:
+The following route attributes are available:

 | Attribute  | Type         | Description                                                                                                                                                                           |
 |------------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|